-The All-of-Government (AoG) office supplies contract has returned to market for the Generation Three solution.
-The Request for Proposal (RFP) was released on 16 November.
+The All-of-Government (AoG) IT hardware contract has returned to market.
+A Request for Proposals (RFP) was released through GETS on 31 March 2021.

 Te Tari Taiwhenua Department of Internal Affairs (DIA) is upgrading RealMe login services from 9pm on Friday 9 April to 9pm Sunday 11 April 2021.